-\square Yes] No ----------- ----- -- ------
+\boxtimes Yes No ------------- ----- -- -- ----

 Explain.
-DOEE accepts applications for energy crisis assistance at sites that are geographically accessible to all households in the area to be served.
+DOEE accepts applications for energy crisis assistance at two sites that are geographically accessible to all households in the area to be served (one located in the Northwest quadrant and one located in the Southeast quadrant of the District of Columbia).
+Also, see response to Section 4.11.